Willys MB: Whether "jeep" was derived from "GP"

 One of the most frequently given explanations is that the designation "GP" was slurred into the word "Jeep," in the same way that the contemporary HMMWV (for "High-Mobility Multi-purpose Wheeled Vehicle") has become known as the "Humvee"—either from the initial Ford model "GP", or from the military "G.P.", for "General Purpose" (vehicle).

 An explanation, based on the Ford "GP" model code, was given in an article in the San Francisco Call-Bulletin in late 1941.
 It is possible that "GP" evolved into "Geep" and then "jeep."

 Willys wartime ad promoting the Jeeps' contribution to the war effort – in particular used by the Seabees (Note: "Larry" is Seaman 2/c Lawrence Meyer, the first Seabee to receive the Silver Star at the Battle of Guadalcanal.)

 The latter "GP"-based explanation appears in the TM9-803 Manual, and the car is designated a "GP" in the TM9-2800 Manual—these were published in late 1943 and early 1944.
 In the 1943 short propaganda/documentary film The Autobiography of a 'Jeep', by the U.S. Office of War Information, the jeep itself propagates this origin story of its nickname.

 Willys-Overland's positions and promotion

-Joe Frazer, president of Willys-Overland from 1939 until 1944, claimed to have coined the word jeep by slurring the initials G.P., possibly related to Willys-Overland's 1943 trademark and 1946 copyright claims to the Jeep name.
+Joseph W. Frazer, president of Willys-Overland from 1939 until 1944, claimed to have coined the word jeep by slurring the initials G.P., possibly related to Willys-Overland's 1943 trademark and 1946 copyright claims to the Jeep name.
 However, the company handling Willys' public relations in 1944 wrote that the jeep name probably came from the fact that the vehicle made quite an impression on soldiers at the time, so much so that they informally named it after the go-anywhere Eugene the Jeep.